maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 ...depending on the context.
 Using an instruction like `c:return` is not allowed in expression mode.

 Also note another difference: in the first output, text nodes are compiled to `WriteString` calls, which also produce text nodes.
 In the second output, text nodes are compiled to `string`.
-In XCST, **strings are a first class citizen**.
+In XCST, **string is a first class citizen**.
 For example, in XSLT it's not recommended to do this:

 ```xml
 <xsl:attribute name="foo">foo</xsl:attribute>